Somyajit Lab

 Ph.D.
 FELLOW

-Compartmentalization of DNA replication & DNA repair in chromatin space
+Novel components of human DNA replication & repair

 • Mikkel Bo Petersen